OCA/calendar/calendar_shared_ics/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows sharing an Odoo calendar as a **read-only ICS feed** that can be subscribed to in external calendar clients such as **Outlook**, **Google Calendar**, and **Thunderbird**.
+This module allows sharing an Odoo calendar as a read-only ICS feed that can be subscribed to in external calendar clients such as Outlook, Google Calendar, and Thunderbird.

-The calendar is exposed via a public URL protected by an **access token** and can be added as a network calendar (ICS / webcal).
+The calendar is exposed via a public URL protected by an access token and can be added as a network calendar (ICS / ``webcal://``).
+External calendar clients periodically refresh the feed, providing near-real-time visibility of Odoo events without any write-back capability.

-Odoo provides bidirectional calendar synchronisation with external providers such as Outlook and Google Calendar.
-However, in practice this integration is not always mature and can suffer from functional limitations or bugs, especially in complex setups.
+Odoo includes bidirectional calendar synchronisation with external providers such as Outlook and Google Calendar.
+In practice, however, this integration is not always sufficiently robust and can suffer from functional limitations, data inconsistencies, or bugs—especially in environments with complex recurrence rules, shared resources, or high event volumes.

-This module offers a **simple and robust alternative** for one-directional use cases:
+This module provides a simple, reliable, and intentionally one-directional
+alternative:

 * Events are exported from Odoo as a **read-only ICS calendar**
-* External calendar clients periodically refresh the feed
+* External clients periodically fetch the feed
 * No changes are ever written back into Odoo
+* Old events can be excluded by default to improve synchronisation performance

 Typical use cases include:

-* Sharing planning or resource bookings with employees
+* Sharing planning or resource bookings with internal employees
-* Giving customers or partners insight into scheduled events
+* Providing customers or partners with insight into scheduled events
+* Publishing operational calendars without exposing the Odoo backend
-* Avoiding conflicts or data corruption caused by two-way sync
+* Avoiding conflicts or data corruption caused by two-way synchronisation

+Each shared calendar feed can be configured individually, including:

+* Restricting events to a specific attendee (partner)
+* Applying additional custom event filters
+* Limiting exports to recent and future events only
+* Generating and rotating access tokens
+* Sharing the feed via the standard Odoo portal share wizard

-⚠ **Security note**
+**Security notice**

-The calendar is protected by an access token embedded in the URL.
+The calendar feed is protected solely by an **access token embedded in the URL**.
-Anyone who obtains this URL can view the calendar.
+Anyone in possession of this URL can view the calendar contents.

-Treat the link as a secret.
-R
+The token grants **read-only access** and does **not** allow modification of data or configuration of the feed.
+Nevertheless, the URL should be treated as confidential and shared only with trusted recipients.

 **Table of contents**